Set up the connection in Linux

 <external_ip> : ECDSA <user_name>.key

-Add the configuration from /opt/niflheim/configs/<external_ip>/ipsec/manual/<user_name>.conf to /etc/ipsec.conf.
+1.3.
+Add the configuration from the file /opt/niflheim/configs/<external_ip>/ipsec/manual/<user_name>.conf to /etc/ipsec.conffile.

 sudo ipsec restart